 Why Practicing Outdoors Can Deepen Your Practice

-Grounding (also called earthing) — direct skin contact with the earth — has been linked in small, preliminary, mostly uncontrolled studies to lower stress and reduced anxiety symptoms.
-Practicing barefoot on grass or sand gives your body that connection in a way a studio floor cannot.
+Grounding (also called earthing) - direct skin contact with the earth - has been linked in small, preliminary, mostly uncontrolled studies to lower stress and reduced anxiety symptoms.
+Practicing barefoot on grass or sand gives your body that contact directly.
+A studio floor, whatever its other virtues, can't.

 Pranayama, already central to yoga's 3,000-year-old tradition, takes on new texture when you're breathing open air rather than recycled indoor air.
 Even experienced practitioners often find outdoor practice pulls them back to beginner's mind - the environment is genuinely new, and the body responds to that.